tarc/csharp-skel/README.md

 # charp-skel
-Skeleton project with cmake modules and a simple hellow world to build csharp sources
+Skeleton project with cmake modules and a simple hello world to build csharp sources.